THE GIST

 • We see a significant impact to the Thai economy from potential US tariffs, with ripple effects in the form of lower bank NIMs and higher credit costs than earlier guided for this year.
 Moody’s also downgraded its rating outlook on the Thailand sovereign, and consequently the Thai banks including BBL, to negative on 29 April 2025, citing increased risks to Thailand’s economic and fiscal strength, partly due to the potential impact of new US tariffs.

-• We anticipate greater NIM pressure on BBL than most peers given the larger corporate book, which has started to come through.
+• NIM pressure is set to continue into the coming quarters on the back of rate cuts to support growth.
 Loan growth will also remain middling across the Thai banks due to a focus on quality amid the current backdrop.
-However, we take comfort in BBL’s strong loss buffers and safer large corporate book.
+However, we take comfort in BBL’s prudent provisioning, high loan loss buffers and safer large corporate book.

-• The acquisition of Bank Permata of Indonesia in May 2020 provides BBL with exposure to the high growth opportunities of the Indonesian market, which is the bank’s identified main base for overseas expansion, but this also presents higher risks.
+• The acquisition of Bank Permata of Indonesia in May 2020 provides BBL with exposure to the high growth opportunities of the Indonesian market, but this also presents higher risks.

 Key Metric